Signed in as:

 filler@godaddy.com

-Where?
-The Pearse Centre, 27 Pearse St (Dublin 2)
+📍 The Pearse Centre, 27 Pearse St, Dublin 2

 Free Spirits levels the playing fields for players, makers, movers, and shakers from all walks of life.

 Let’s begin with the idea that we already know how to play.
 It’s not something we need to learn here.
-Training is only sometimes a bonus.
 What we actually need is permission.
 And so, with Free Spirits, we give ourselves permission to play together, like children again.

 We lead with familiar schoolyard games, introducing a fail-safe approach that lets fearless play gather momentum.
 Mixing in a few improvisation games, we’re soon making scenes in the same spirit — supported by the group, responsive to each other in the moment, and playing it forward together.